nextcord/nextcord/docs/discord.rst

     .. image:: /images/discord_oauth2.png
         :alt: How the OAuth2 page should look like.

 5. Tick the "bot" checkbox under "scopes".
-If you make use of Application Commands (Slash, Message and Member Commands) also tick "applications.commands".
+If you make use of Application Commands (Slash, Message and User Commands) also tick "applications.commands".

     .. image:: /images/discord_oauth2_scope.png
         :alt: The scopes checkbox with "bot" and "applications.commands" ticked.